AFx3/qrcode-generator/README.md

 4. **Enter URL**: When prompted, enter the URL you want to encode into the QR code.

-5. **QR Code Generation**: The application will generate a QR code based on the provided URL and save it as `qrcodegenerated.png` in the `target/debug` directory of the project.
+5. **QR Code Generation**: The application will generate a QR code based on the provided URL and save it as `QR_code_generated.png` in the `qrcode-generator/qrcode-rust` directory of the project.

-6. **View QR Code**: Navigate to the `target/debug` directory to view the generated QR code image.
+6. **View QR Code**: Navigate to the `qrcode-generator/qrcode-rust` directory to view the generated QR code image (png format).